Simple Greek Almond Cookie Recipe (Kourabiedes)

 HOW TO MAKE GREEK ALMOND COOKIES (KOURABIEDES): STEP BY STEP

-STEP 1: Sift 4 1/2 cups of all-purpose flour into a separate large bowl.
+STEP 1: Prepare the dry ingredients.
+Sift 4 1/2 cups of all-purpose flour into a separate large bowl.
 With a zester, zest the lemon and add the lemon zest to the bowl with the flour.
 Add the baking powder and salt.
 Combine flour, lemon zest, baking powder, and salt together.
 Set aside.

-STEP 5: While the oven is preheating, spread the slivered almonds on a small baking tray.
+STEP 4: Lightly toast the almonds.
+While the oven is preheating, spread the slivered almonds on a small baking tray.
 Leave the almonds in the oven for 5-10 minutes or until they’re lightly toasted.
 Keep an eye on the almonds so that they don’t burn.
 This step gives the almonds a little extra flavour, but you can skip this step if you’d like since the almonds will bake inside the cookies.

-STEP 6: Add the flour mixture (flour, lemon zest, baking powder, and salt) to the butter mixture and slowly mix in the flour on a low setting (#2 if you’re using a KitchenAid mixer).
+STEP 5: Mix in the dry ingredients.
+Add the flour mixture (flour, lemon zest, baking powder, and salt) to the butter mixture and slowly mix in the flour on a low setting (#2 if you’re using a KitchenAid mixer).
 Continue to mix until the flour is just combined or you no longer see any flour (be careful not to overmix).
 You can also remove the bowl from the mixer and continue mixing the cookie dough with your hands or a spatula until all the flour is absorbed.

-STEP 7: Allow the almonds to fully cool (if you toasted them in the oven).
+STEP 6: Mix in the almonds and let the dough cool.
+Allow the almonds to fully cool (if you toasted them in the oven).
 Once cooled, add the lightly toasted almonds to the cookie dough.
 Mix together.
 The dough should be pliable enough to mould the cookies but not so soft that it sticks to your hands.

 If the dough is too soft, gradually add 1 tablespoon of flour to the cookie dough and continue to mix with your hands.
 Cover the cookie dough with saran wrap and allow the dough to cool in the refrigerator for 10-15 minutes.

-STEP 8: Remove the dough from the fridge, roll the cookie dough into 2″ inch balls and place them on a cookie sheet.
-Lightly press down on the cookies to flatten them slightly before putting the cookies in the preheated oven.
+STEP 7: Shape the kourabiedes.
+Remove the dough from the fridge, roll the cookie dough into 2-inch balls and place them on a cookie sheet.
+Lightly press down on the cookies to flatten them slightly before putting them in the oven.

 uncooked greek almond cookies on a baking sheet ready to go in the oven

-STEP 9: Once the oven has preheated to 350 degrees F, place the cookies in the oven for 20-25 minutes or until a very pale golden brown colour.
+STEP 8: Bake the kourabiedes.
+Once the oven has preheated to 350 degrees F, place the cookies in the oven for 20-25 minutes or until a very pale golden brown colour.
 The baking time may need to be adjusted depending on the size of your cookies and your oven.

 How Do You Store Kourabiedes?